junaidiiith/WEB_IDE/README.md

 ## IMPORTANT

-This branch contains all the work done till Release-1
+This project is made for AssessMachines.
+The project is finished and all the requirements and SRS document are cross checked.